safdar-azeem/vue-ssr-lite/docs/refactorplan.md

 ---

-## 3. Hosted Application Structure
+## 3. Hosted Application Structure & Universal Boundaries

-A hosted application using `vue-ssr-lite` is a completely standard Vue 3 project:
+A hosted application using `vue-ssr-lite` is a completely standard Vue 3 project with a clear boundary between universal app code and optional server extensions:

 ```text
 builto-landing/